Yoruba religion: African diaspora religions

+In 1989, it was believed that more than 70 million individuals in Africa and the New World participated in the Yoruba religion in one way or another.

 The Vodun faith, which originated amongst a different ethnic group (the Gbe speaking peoples of present-day Benin, Togo, and Ghana), holds influential aspects on the African diaspora in countries such as Haiti and Cuba, also New Orleans, Louisiana in the United States.

 In Latin America, Yoruba religion has been in intense Syncretism with Christianity, Indigenous religions and Spiritism since the first arrival of African immigrants.
 In Brazil, the religion of Umbanda was born from the rich interaction of beliefs that Latin America provided.
 Followers of Umbanda typically consider themselves Monotheistic, but honor Catholic Saints and Orisha as manifestations from god or as Tutelary deities.
 Umbanda worship also include elements from Native South American rituals such as the ritual use of Tobacco and communication with the spirits of deceased Indian warriors (Caboclo).

 In the 1949 documentary Fiestas de Santiago Apóstol en Loíza Aldea, anthropologist Ricardo Alegría noted a similar tendency at Loíza, Puerto Rico, arguing that the affinity between the black population in the municipality and the Catholic saint Santiago Apóstol may derive from the way in which he is depicted as a warrior; a similar theme to some depictions of Shango and Adams.
 This theory supposed that this resemblance was used by the population as a covert form to honor their ancestral deity.

 In the early 21st century, Nigerian migrants have also taken Yoruba religion to Brazil.